emberjs/data/CONTRIBUTING.md

 If you are unsure if something is a bug, the `#ember-data` channel on [Discord](https://discord.gg/zT3asNS) is a great place to ask for help!

-#### Testing ember data source directly
+#### Testing EmberData source directly

-##### monolithic ember-data

 You can use package linking to test checkouts of ember-data.
 This applies to consuming ember-data directly within an ember application.
 It will not work in your application if you are consuming ember-data through an addon (transitive dependency problem).
 This approach also presumes consuming all of ember-data.
-You can link to divisions within ember-data as well.
+You can link to individual packages within this monorepo as well.

 1. clone this repository or another fork
-1. run `pnpm install`
+2. install dependencies: `pnpm install`
+3. change into the `ember-data` package directory `cd packages/-ember-data`

+If using `pnpm`

-1. run `pnpm --filter ember-data link`
+1. run `link`. `pnpm link -g`
-1. `cd` into your application
+2. `cd` into your application
-1. run `pnpm link "ember-data"`.
-If you don't use pnpm in your application, `npm link "ember-data"` may work.
+3. run `pnpm link ember-data`

+If you don't use pnpm in your application, using the appropriate `yarn link` and `npm link` commands within the respective directories for the project and your app may work.

 Then you can run `ember serve` as usual in your application.
 You should see something like the following printed to your terminal: